malchata/dnstradamus/README.md

 ## Options

-Despite its small size, DNStradamus is highly configurable.
+Despite its small size, dnstradamus is highly configurable.
 Let's step through the available options:

 ### `context`

 _Default: `"body"`_

 The context in which links are selected.
 This option accepts any valid CSS selector.
-It's useful for helping you to narrow down where DNStradamus looks for links.
+It's useful for helping you to narrow down where dnstradamus looks for links.
 For example, let's say you only wanted to do DNS prefetching for external links within an element with an ID of `content`:

 ```javascript
 dnstradamus({